Unsupervised Log Anomaly Detection with Few Unique Tokens: Method

+In our method, each observation $o_t$ in the sequence $O$ corresponds to the vector representation of an individual log entry.
+These vectors are the result of the preprocessing, tokenization, and $H$-dimensional embedding stages previously detailed.
+The hidden states $q_t\in Q$ are interpreted as the unobserved, underlying operational states of the system that generates these log entries.
+Given a sequence of observed log vectors $o_1, ..., o_{t-1}$, our objective is to evaluate a new, incoming log vector $o_t$.
+Specifically, we aim to determine how probable its occurrence is in the context of the preceding sequence.
+This often involves comparing the probability of the complete sequence including $o_t$, i.e., $P\left(o_1,...,o_{t-1},o_t\right)$, with the probability of the sequence without it, $P\left(o_1,...o_{t-1}\right)$, to assess the marginal contribution or surprise of $o_t$

-The score $s_i$ is quantifying the anomaly level $s_i$ of the new entry $o_i$ based on parameters $\theta$.
-HMM parameters $\theta$ can be estimated from inputs before $o_i$, \ie $\left(o_1,\dots,o_{i}\right)$ or a sub-sequence (\eg{} sliding window).
-We discuss estimation in the following section.
+The anomaly score si quantifies the anomaly level of a new log entry $o_i$, based on the HMM parameters $\theta$.
+These parameters can be estimated from the sequence of log entries preceding $o_i$, i.e., $o_1,...o_{i-1}$ or from a relevant subsequence (e.g., using a sliding window).
+Parameter estimation methods are detailed in the following section.

-A key requirement in log anomaly detection is handling novel entries \cite{zhang2019robust}.
-Although our method cannot fully generalize to completely new logs, it focuses more on sequence modeling than individual semantics.
-This enables detecting anomalies based on contextual irregularities and variations rather than content.
-We observed that anomalies manifest more as unusual sequences than specific terms.
-By scoring based on sequence likelihood rather than keyword rules, even new log messages can be assigned anomaly scores using their contextual deviation.
-This differentiates our technique from \cite{bertero2017experience,guo2021logbert,du2017deeplog,zhang2016automated,zhang2019robust}, which relies on supervised classification.
-Instead, we take an unsupervised sequential approach to assess entries based on context rather than predefined labels.
-However, false alarms may still occur if natural fluctuations also deviate from learned patterns, as we show in \fig{fig:xfeldaq5}.
+A key requirement in log anomaly detection is the ability to handle novel entries~\cite{zhang2019robust}.
+While our method's generalization to logs containing entirely new, out-of-vocabulary terms is constrained by the initial embedding vocabulary, its emphasis on sequence modeling over individual word semantics is a core strength.
+This focus allows it to detect anomalies primarily through contextual irregularities and unexpected variations in log sequences, rather than relying solely on the content of individual messages.
+Indeed, we have observed that anomalies in our domain often manifest as unusual sequences of known events rather than just the appearance of specific unknown terms.
+By basing the anomaly score si on the likelihood of an observed sequence under the learned HMM (where significant deviations from expected sequences, implying lower likelihoods, result in higher anomaly scores), rather than on predefined keyword rules, our approach can effectively evaluate previously unseen sequences of known log messages for contextual anomalies.
+This unsupervised, sequential methodology, which assesses log entries based on their contextual fit within learned patterns rather than relying on predefined labels, distinguishes our technique from supervised classification approaches such as those in~\cite{bertero2017experience,guo2021logbert,du2017deeplog,zhang2016automated,zhang2019robust}.
+However, it is important to acknowledge that false alarms may still occur if natural system fluctuations also produce sequences that deviate significantly from the learned patterns, an aspect we illustrate further in~\ref{fig7}